geomagpy/IMBOT/README.md

 performed whenever data is modified/uploaded to step 1, and also if the one-minute data product reaches a new step.
 The human data checker however will only be informed as soon as the one-minute data is finally accepted for publication (step 3).
-The second reason for differences, is the great variety of format type and versions plus packing tools which have been used to upload one-second data to step 1, as you will in the following sections.
+The second reason for differences, is the great variety of format type and versions plus packing tools which have been used to upload one-second data to step 1.
 This would render a data review very difficult as various different software products and operating system related tools are necessary to even read such data products.
 Thus the automatic process is also trying to extract the data structures and reformat the files into latest versions of INTERMAGNET recommended IMAGCDF archives covering monthly data sets.
 This process needs